joaoluke/jech/README.md

 [![Wiki][repo_wiki_img]][repo_wiki_url]
 [![License][repo_license_img]][repo_license_url]

-A programming language created with love, as a tribute to the next generation — and an invitation to anyone who wants to learn how languages ​​are born, grow and become real.
+A programming language created with love, as a tribute to the next generation — and an invitation to anyone who wants to learn how languages are born, grow and become real.

 </div>

 ## 📘 Introduction

+> I bet you already know how to program.
+Maybe you’ve built cool things in Python, JavaScript, or even C. But... have you ever wondered how those languages actually work under the hood?
+>
+> How does a command like `print("Hello")` turn into instructions your machine can understand?
+>
+> JECH was created for exactly that curiosity — and for you.
+A language made by a programmer, for programmers.
+A step-by-step, simple, and accessible journey from raw code to running output, even if you’ve never touched compilers, interpreters, or low-level programming before.

 The JECH Lang project was created to demonstrate, step by step, how a programming language can be built from scratch — in a simple, clear, and didactic way.
 It’s designed for programming enthusiasts who want to dive into the fascinating world of language design, using C as a foundation, much like Python is built on CPython.

 ## 🎯 Purpose